Whitney, LLP works to achieve success for our clients by recovering compensation and creating the outcome they desire.

 $9,000 Down Payment Recovered from Dealer in Waldorf, MD – After purchasing a vehicle, our clients received a phone call over 30 days later that financing had not been approved.
 They were given the option of putting down $5,000 more as an increased downpayment in addition to the $9,000 they had already put down, or, returning the car and getting only some of the $9,000 down payment back.
 Maryland law requires written notice within 4 days after financing is not approved, and 100% of the down payment returned.
 After calling Whitney, LLP, we filed a spot delivery lawsuit against National Motors and recovered their $9,000 down payment in full.

 $10,000 for tricking customer into buying a warranty – A dealer in Waldorf told our client she had to buy a warranty in order for financing to be approved.
-That was a lie that our client discovered after calling us for a Free Consultation after she saw our add on Facebook.
+That was a lie that our client discovered after calling us for a Legal Consultation after she saw our add on Facebook.

 $9,000 for Spot Delivery Violations alleged against Baltimore, MD new car dealership – Client’s expenses related to not being informed of financing not being approved recovered, as well as attorney’s fees.